gamingtimevr/new-victor/README.md

-# victor
+# new-victor

-Welcome to `victor`.
-This is the home of the Anki Vector robot's source code.
+Welcome to `new-victor`.
+This is the home of the Anki Vector robot's source code, with no LFS.
 Original README: [README-orig.md](/README-orig.md)

 Check the [wiki](https://github.com/kercre123/victor/wiki) for more information about the leak, what we can do with this, and general Vector info.

 ## Changes

 - This repository is a modified version of [wireOS,](github.com/os-vector/wire-os-victor) made by Wire (kercre123).
 RainbOS is baisicaly just a bunch of changes I personaly wanted, plus some cool rainbow and colorful animations.
+This is my way of learning how to use Git and code.

 ## Building (Linux)